OceaneCsn/DIANE/inst/extdata/expressionFile.md

 Expression values should be zeros or positive integers.

+In order for your input to be compatible with the proposed organisms, it should contain gene IDs as follow :

++ For Arabidopsis : TAIR IDs (ex:AT1G01020)

 Here is the head of an example file that would be accepted, from 12 Arabidopsis thaliana's samples :

 ```